LiLin-biosoft/epiConv/README.md

 Smat<-Smat/nsim
 res_epiConv<-add.similarity(obj=res_epiConv,x=Smat,name="sampl")
 ```
-In the script above, `sample_matrix` contains the peaks for each bootstrap. `Smat` contains the similarities between single cells.
+In the script above, `sample_matrix` contains the peaks in each replicate. `Smat` contains the calculated similarities between single cells.
-+ `epiConv.matrix`: the function that calculates the similarites.
++ `epiConv.matrix`: calculate the similarites.
   - `mat`: the matrix used to calculate the similarities.
-  - `inf_replace`: the value used to replace infinity.
-It can be calculated above or used as an empirical value (e.g. -8).
+  - `inf_replace`: the value used to replace log10(0).
+We can the value calculated above or an empirical value (e.g. -8).
 + `add.simlarity`: add similarity matrix to the epiConv object.
   - `obj`: the epiConv object.
   - `x`: the similarity matrix.
   - `name`: the list name used to store the similarity matrix.
-  - The similarity matrix can be obtained from the object using the form such as `res_epiConv[["sampl"]]`.
+  - The similarity matrix can be obtained from the object using the form `res_epiConv[["sampl"]]`.

-Next we blur the similarities between single cells to denoise the data.
+Next we blur the similarities between single cells to denoise the data:
 ```
 Smat<-sim.blur(Smat=res_epiConv[["sampl"]],
                weight_scale=log10(res_epiConv$lib_size),